NeuralDMD: Interpretable Neural Representation of Dynamics from Sparse and Noisy Measurements: Orbiting Hot Spot

 As a simple test case, we create synthetic observations of a Gaussian hot spot model.
 We generate a hot spot at a distance of $25\mu as$ from the center, orbiting counterclockwise with an angular velocity of approximately $9.8 \text{rad}/s$.
 The total flux intensity of the hot spot is normalized to $1$Jy, with intensity decreasing from the center of the hot spot following a standard deviation of $10 \mu as$.
 We recover the modes $w_j$ and spectrum $\Omega_k$ using the \neuralDMD minimization described in Sec.~\ref{sec: Methods}. \neuralDMD manages to perfectly reconstruct the motion of the hot spot from the sparse observations and it can perfectly extrapolate the motion of the hot spot for arbitrary times into the future.

 Figure \ref{fig: hs omegas_modes} illustrates the neural modes $w_j$, and the complex spectrum $\Omega_j$, recovered from the sparse \ngehtp observations of the synthetic hot spot.
 The recovered modes provide a multi-representation where $w_j$ captures the time average of the orbiting hot spot (seen as a ring).
 Higher-order modes capture a more nuanced spatial spectrum and dynamics.
 By constraining $\alpha \leq 0$ \neuralDMD is able to recover all modes simultaneously while ensuring the stability of the recovered dynamics.
 We a priori set the number of modes and discard high-order fast decaying modes (very negative $\alpha$ values) in a post-processing step (see Fig.~\ref{fig: hs omegas_modes}).
+Interestingly, the frequency of the first dynamic mode (mode $1$; the double crescent shape) is exactly equal to the angular frequency of the orbiting hot spot, while the higher order modes are multiples of the orbital frequency.
+Therefore, at least for the case of one orbiting feature, the modes and their frequencies is completely interpretable.